 The Provost reviews the request and notifies the appointing authority and HRS of approval or denial of the request.

-The President or the Provost and Executive Vice President may make a direct appointment without a search when he or she finds such an appointment to be in the best interests of the University.
+The President or the Provost and Executive Vice President may make a direct appointment without a search when they find such an appointment to be in the best interests of the University.

 The President or the Provost and Executive Vice President submit justification for this decision to HRS for retention in the appointed individual’s personnel folder.

-See BPPM 60.25 and below for instructions for completing and routing PERMS transactions and attachments for personnel actions.
+See the applicable Workday Recruiting reference guides for completing and routing transactions and attachments for personnel actions.

-NOTE: A new faculty employee who is hired with tenure or who is is to be granted tenure at the time of hire as part of the faculty member’s contract with WSU must submit three letters of recommendation through OPDRS or directly to HRS.
-A new faculty employee who is hired without tenure must submit at least three letters of recommendation through OPDRS or directly to HRS.
+NOTE: A new faculty employee who is hired with tenure or who is to be granted tenure at the time of hire as part of the faculty member’s contract with WSU must submit three letters of recommendation directly to HRS.
+A new faculty employee who is hired without tenure must submit at least three letters of recommendation directly to HRS.